matthewnewell/matthewnewell.github.io/cmmi.md

 #[CMMI Club](http://www.cmmi.club/process_areas)
 [CMMI.Club](http://www.cmmi.club/process_areas)

  Reference library for the CMMI.
-The model's [framework interactions](http://www.cmmi.club/process_areas) are much easier to understand when the presentation is not static.
+The model's [framework interactions](http://www.cmmi.club/process_areas) are much easier to understand when the presentation is dynamic.

 <insert_d3>
 </insert_d3>

 CMMI compliance precludes many small businesses from being eligible for federal competition.
 I envision CMMI.club as a suite of services that help small business establish and maintain compliance at a very low cost.

-Low cost compliance will increase competition for federal contracts.
-This benefits the taxpayer, warfighter, and federal procurement expenditure.

-That said, the CMMI is for established organizations to incrementally improve process.
-It is not an appropriate framework for invention.
+>The CMMI is for established organizations to incrementally improve process (1 to n).
+It is not an appropriate framework for invention (0 to 1).

 *The animation is from Mike Bostok's d3.js [bl.ocks.org](www.bl.ocks.org)*